Use case #0001

 Translation converts words from one language to another.
-Transcreation converts meaning, emotional register, cultural context, and persuasive intent from one language to another — producing copy that a native speaker would recognise as written for them, not written in English and then rendered in their script.
-The difference, in financial services marketing, is the difference between an ad that a borrower in Madurai skips because it reads like a government notice, and an ad they stop to read because it speaks to them the way their own community speaks about money.
+Transcreation converts meaning, emotional register, cultural context, and persuasive intent from one language to another — producing copy that a native speaker would recognize as written for them, not written in English and then rendered in their script.
+The difference, in financial services marketing, is the difference between an ad that a borrower in Memphis skips because it reads like a government notice, and an ad they stop to read because it speaks to them the way their own community speaks about money.
 The Vernacular Marketing Agent AI produces the second kind — for all 12 languages, at the speed of a content team, at a fraction of the agency cost.

 Why translation fails in lending marketing — and what transcreation requires instead